Danijel-Enoch/lemon-markets-submission/04-market-analysis.md

 * **Phase 3 (Months 5-6):** Achieve 2,000+ active users and $25M+ monthly volume with token launch and governance implementation
 * **Long-term (6+ months):** Target 10,000+ active users and $100M+ monthly volume as the platform matures and captures market share from centralized alternatives

-**Market Share Capture:** With Zircuit's Layer 2 ecosystem growing and increasing demand for efficient decentralized leverage, Lemonloopa is positioned to capture a significant portion of the leveraged trading market by offering unique capabilities with superior performance.
+**Market Share Capture:** With Zircuit's Layer 2 ecosystem growing and increasing demand for efficient decentralized leverage, Lemon Markets is positioned to capture a significant portion of the leveraged trading market by offering unique capabilities with superior performance.

 **Network Effects:** As more users join the platform, increased trading volume improves liquidity and reduces slippage, creating a positive feedback loop that attracts additional users and trading activity while benefiting from Zircuit's scalable infrastructure.